ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 - What a task queue is and why it's important to our systems.
 - The general components of a task queue and how these components relate to one another.
-- How Flask, Celery, and Redis fit into these general components to fulfill their roles.
+- How Flask, Celery, and Redis fulfill these roles.

 We also learned that systems like these require a messaging queue (squiggly lines) and that it's possible to switch-out these technologies with other frameworks while achieving the same goal.
-Hope this fun blog post shed some light on backend web development, please let me know if any concepts I've missed in this Distill!
+Hope this fun blog post sheds some light on backend web development, please let me know of any concepts I've missed in this Distill!